-From the time I moved out on my own I’ve wanted to adopt a dog.
-Living a fairly transient life in New York and then Chicago made accomplishing this difficult.
-After marrying my husband we agreed we were settled down enough to add another member to the family so a month after the wedding we began looking for a dog.
-After several outings we found a
+I always wanted to adopt a dog.
+Living a fairly transient life in New York and later Chicago made this difficult.
+After marrying my husband we decided we were settled enough to add another member to the family.
+A google search and several outings later we found a

 A.) Have the patience to take time to get you were you need to be